 My dissertation is motivated to understand how pre-existing inequalities and new and old structures come in to play and shape moments of economic and societal change—moments which seemingly “open doors”, inviting individuals to break from the status quo and take advantage of new opportunities and thus re-order the “normal” order of things.
 I look at moments of transformation initiated by state-led economic reforms and how these reforms have uneven social impacts across the population, creating some “winners” while simultaneously leaving others behind.

 In order to understand these dynamics, I look to present-day Cuba, a developing country in the process of overhauling its economic model.
 I focus on newly introduced reforms in the Cuban housing market, in particular the (re-)emergence of a real estate market.
 I examine how people who occupy different social locations in society navigate this market, in a context of widespread uncertainty, growing inequality, and in the absence of mortgage financing.
 I consider how these strategies in turn transform urban and social landscapes, creating landscapes of inequality.
-I use a combination of qualitative interviews, ethnography, archival research, document analysis, and univariate and bivariate statistics.

 As part of my dissertation research, I was a Visiting Research Scholar at the Instituto Cubano de Investigación Cultural Juan Marinello in Havana, Cuba, 2015-16.

 I have sought out diverse research experiences in order to broaden and strengthen my inquiry skills, both methodologically and theoretically.
 I have worked on the below projects as a research assistant, undertaking tasks such as data collection (archival and qualitative interviewing), data management, data analysis, and editing.

 Project: Biography of Senator Joseph McCarthy (under contract with Houghton Mifflin Harcourt).

 PI: Larry Tye, New York Times bestselling author/former Boston Globe journalist, 2017.